Skip to Main Content

 Searching Legislative Insight

-There is also a helpful Citation Checker that shows, for example, the public law or Statute at Large citation if you have an enacted bill.
+Just above the search bar, you'll notice there's also a helpful Citation Checker that shows, for example, the public law or Statute at Large citation if you have an enacted bill.
 See below for more information on using the Citation Checker.

-Using the Citation Checker
+Citation Checker

 The Citation Checker allows you to identify if a legislative history exists for a particular citation that you might have from another source.
-Each law covered in our database has other legislative citations associated with it (depending on the date of the enacted law) - such as a Public Law (PL) number if it is after 1901 or the 57th Congress, a bill number (the database has added their own bill numbers to the 1-14th Congresses before Congress started using a numbering system), and a Statute at Large (Stat.) citation.
+Each law covered in our database has multiple legislative citations associated with it (depending on the date of the enacted law) – such as Public Law (PL) number if it is after 1901 or the 57th Congress, a bill number (the database has added their own bill numbers to the 1-14th Congresses before Congress started using a numbering system), and a Statute at Large (Stat.) citation.

-For example, if you know a bill number, you can enter it here (use the format you see below the box) to see if it was enacted, and if the databse has compiled a legislative history.
+For example, if you know a bill number, you can enter it into the Citation Checker (use the format you see below the box) to see if it was enacted, and if the database has compiled a legislative history.
 You'll notice there is some delay as you type because the search engine is matching the characters you type to see if there is a match to suggest.
-If the bill was enacted, the associated PL number if it exists and Stat. cite will be populated (allowing you to therefore check the citation to see if it passed into law!) and a button directing you to retrieve the legislative history appears.
-If the history does not exist yet or is not part of the law library's subscription, you'll see the associated citations - but no button.
-If no information populates the other boxes, that bill did not pass.
+If the bill was enacted, you'll see the associated PL number, if it exists, and Stat. cite (allowing you to therefore check the citation to see if it passed into law!) and a button directing you to retrieve the legislative history appears.

 If you enter a PL number, using a format with the Congress and the sequential law number, you should automatically see the associated citations.
 Because bill and Public Law number formats have stayed the same, those are the best pieces of information to use to retrieve the associated legislative history, if you already know that information.

-However, if your information is from before 1956, you might be given a Stat. citation that contains a Chapter number.
-As you type, it is important that you match the search format noted below the box EXACTLY, including the spaces.
-Capitalization and punctuation is not important but the spaces between the elements are essential.
-So you can type 3 stat 310 chap 107, or 3 Stat.
-310, Chap.
-107, or 3 Stat.
-310, Chap: 107.
 In 1957, use of chapter numbers was discontinued, and you'll have just a volume and page number.
 However, sometimes you'll have a page number for a Stat. volume that identifies where a particular section of an Act begins, the database calls this an internal page number.
 The Stat. cite that you need to enter is to the FIRST page in the Stat. volume where that Act begins, not an internal page.
-So if you have a known Stat. cite but don't get a match, you may need to use another piece of information to find that law - such as the Popular Law name or the USCS citation.
+So if you have a known Stat. cite but don't get a match, you may need to use another piece of information to find that law - such as the Popular Law name of the USCS citation.

-Using the Quick Search
+Using Advanced Search

-Search By Number Form
+Search by Number Form

 The results would include that bill itself (all versions), as well as documents tagged with that bill number, i.e. publications that have that bill number in the metadata in the document abstract (they are related to the bill, and thus would be included in a legislative history that included the bill.)
 You can also use the Public Law number or Statute at Large citation in the same way.